Preliminary Guidelines of Prediabetes by Dr. Claire Arcidiacono, ND

 3. Work on reducing stress.
 This can be done by taking adrenal support.

-Minerals that help to lower blood sugar include: chromium, magnesium and vandium.
-Chromium has been found to normalize both fasting blood sugar and A1c (7).
-Magnesium has been found to help the body become sensitive to insulin (8).
-Vadium sensitizes the body to insulin and normalizes fasting blood sugar and A1c (9).
+Chromium has been found to normalize both fasting blood sugar and A1c.(7) Magnesium has been found to help the body become sensitive to insulin.(8) Vadium sensitizes the body to insulin and normalizes fasting blood sugar and A1c.(9)

-Other nutrients that are very helpful in addressing prediabetes include Alpha lipoic acid.
-ALA along with antioxidants such as coq10, vitamins C, E, l carnosine and lutein can help to normalize fasting blood sugar when paired with Alc.
-These nutrients also help to protect the body from damage caused by having high blood sugar.
-This damage can include anything from kidney problems to eye disorders and nerve pain caused by neuropathy.
+Alpha-lipoic acid (ALA), along with additional antioxidants such as CoQ10, Vitamin C, Vitamin E, L-Carnosine and Lutein may help to normalize fasting blood sugar when paired with Alc.
+These nutrients also help to protect the body from damage caused by having high blood sugar, which may include problems with the kidney's to eye disorders and nerve pain caused by diabetic neuropathy.

 1. Statistics on Diabetes http://www.diabetes.org/diabetes-basics/statistics/

 2. Economic Costs of Diabetes in the U.S. in 2012 http://professional.diabetes.org/News_Display.aspx?TYP=9&CID=91943&loc=ContentPage-statistics